- Do you allow kids and dogs?

-- We have snacks for sale and you can always bring in your favorite food (order a pizza or local delivery from our menu book!) to eat.
+When normal business resumes, we have snacks for sale and you can always bring in your favorite food (order a pizza or local delivery from our menu book!) to eat.
 Starting around 330 p.m. on weekdays, we will have a food truck outside.
 Food trucks are parked outside all day on Saturday/Sunday.
 Food truck schedule is here- https://tworoadsbrewing.com/foodtrucks

 - What about other people's growlers?

-- We do but we will have to sticker the bottle with a Two Roads sticker to make sure people know what’s inside!
+When regular business resumes, we do but we will have to sticker the bottle with a Two Roads sticker to make sure people know what’s inside!
 We do have our growlers and 32 oz “growlitos” for purchase.

 - How much beer can I buy from you?
 Can I buy multiple cases?